CHLSS

 Home Study

-The home study includes several meetings with your social worker and a visit to your home.
-A comprehensive document is created by your social worker, which includes information about your motivation to adopt, your health, home, personal history, familial lifestyle, interests, parenting style, income, and the type of child you are open to parenting.
-Once you are assigned to a social worker, the home study process takes about 3-4 months to complete.
+The home study includes several meetings with your assigned worker, including a visit to your home.
+A comprehensive document is created by your assigned worker, which includes information about your motivation to foster or adopt, your health, home, personal history, familial lifestyle, interests, parenting style, income, and the type of child(ren) you are open to parenting.
+Once you are assigned to a worker, the home study process takes about 3-4 months to complete.

 Foster Care Licensing

 You will need to become a licensed foster home as part of your adoption process.
 This allows the child(ren) to live in your home prior to the adoption being finalized in court.
-You will be licensed for the purpose of adoption and you may choose to cancel your license once your adoption is finalized.
+You will be licensed for the purpose of adoption and you may choose to close your license once your adoption is finalized.
 If you are planning to adopt a child under the age of 9, additional state-mandated training is required.

 The Matching Process